 Speaking of closures, the single buckle and power strap is the same as with the F1.
 There is a simple four-step motion for transitions.
 Some people don't ski with power strap; I recommend skiing with and without to experiment.
 I, personally, leave my power straps on.
 Note the little leash clip at the bottom of the image.

 Here is the Scarpa F1 LT walk mechanism, in walk then ski mode.
 Note that, when changing into ski mode, you should ensure you're "engaged."
 The slot can get snowed in and freeze up—making you think you are in ski mode, when you're not.
 The ski/walk design contributes to the "exoskeleton" look of the boot.
 Everything is on the outside, including 3D Lambda Torsion Frame.

 Forgive my kitchen scale geek-out here but I was curious about the weight difference between the F1 and the F1 LT.
 How "LT' were the "LTs"?
-270g!
+270g lighter than the the F1s!
 That's pretty darn LT—especially considering the F1 is already a light boot.
 The listed weight is 990g and mine were heavier, perhaps because they are protos.
 Lighter boots coming in the production models?
 Yes please...

 Intuition® Cross Fit Tour LT liners are thermoformable, but they are pretty thin so the customizing is limited.
 I find them warm enough but I don't ski in a very cold climate.
 Note the spoiler on the back.
 It is attached with a hook and loop patch, allowing for repositioning.
 I left mine stock and am happy with the support it provides.

 The sole is the Vibram UFO RS, hence the little alien guy next to the embossed Vibram logo.
 These soles are sticky rubber and I doubt they'd hold up to a lot of scrambling on rocks.
 Lucky for me, that's not something I do anyway.